SIGAI

-ACM SIGAI is the Association for Computing Machinery's Special Interest Group on Artificial Intelligence (AI), an interdisciplinary group of academic and industrial researchers, practitioners, software developers, end users, and students who work together to promote and support the growth and application of AI principles and techniques throughout computing.
-SIGAI is one of the oldest special interest groups in the ACM.
-SIGAI, previously called SIGART, started in 1966, publishing the SIGART Newsletter that later became the SIGART Bulletin and Intelligence Magazine.
+ACM SIGAI is the Association for Computing Machinery's Special Interest Group on Artificial Intelligence (AI), an interdisciplinary group of academic and industrial researchers, practitioners, software developers, end users, and students.

+SIGAI, previously called SIGART, started in 1966, publishes the SIGART Bulletin and Intelligence Magazine.

+Purpose

+SIGAI serves academic teachers and researchers, industrial practitioners, and students; and draws its membership from all three of these communities.
+Part of SIGAI's remit is to serve as technical experts on AI, both for the ACM community and external entities.